marawan1805/weather-app/README.md

-A Flutter weather app using the Fluter API.
+A Flutter weather app using weather API.